-The GLP-1 receptor was originally isolated from a rat pancreatic islet cDNA library in the laboratory of Dr. B. Thorens by expression cloning Expression cloning of the pancreatic beta cell receptor for the gluco-incretin hormone glucagon-like peptide 1.
+The GLP-1 receptor was originally isolated from a rat pancreatic islet cDNA library by expression cloning Expression cloning of the pancreatic beta cell receptor for the gluco-incretin hormone glucagon-like peptide 1.
 Proc Natl Acad Sci U S A. 1992 Sep 15;89(18):8641-5.
 The rat receptor is 463 amino acids and is a member of the GPCR family.
 The GLP-1 receptor has also been cloned from human tissues including brain, lung, and heart.
 Hybridization studies have localized the human GLP-1R to 6p21.
-To date, no families have been identified with loss of function mutations in the GLP-1R that are clearly linked to an increased risk of diabetes.
+To date, no families have been identified with loss of function mutations in the GLP-1R that are linked to an increased risk of diabetes however emerging human genetic data links the GLP1R to metabolic phenotypes.

 The GLP-1R is fairly widely expressed in pancreatic islets, brain, heart, kidney, and the GI tract (see Divergent tissue-specific and developmental expression of receptors for glucagon and glucagon-like peptide-1 in the mouse.
 Endocrinology.
 1994 May;134(5):2156-64. and Tissue distribution of messenger ribonucleic acid encoding the rat glucagon-like peptide-1 receptor.
 Endocrinology.
 1996 Jul;137(7):2968-78